k0kubun/pp/README.md

 Out of the following color flags, you may combine any color with a background color and optionally with the bold parameter.
 Please note that bold will likely not work on the windows platform.

+Unset color fields will revert back to the default value for that field.

 ```go
 // Colors
 Black